What is geoengineering?

 Over the course of 2017–2018, several key moments are expected to increase pressure for more action at an international level.
 These include:

-- Governor Jerry Brown of California will host an international Climate Action Summit in mid-September 2018, in which actions at the sub-national level will be profiled.
-Potentially, this could include consideration of the governance of carbon removal as well.
+- Governor Jerry Brown of California hosted an international Climate Action Summit in mid-September 2018, in which actions at the sub-national level were profiled.
+This could include consideration of carbon dioxide removal.

-- The IPCC will release its Special Report on 1.5°C in September 2018, focusing attention on the feasibility of achieving this temperature goal.
-Carbon removal technologies, primarily Bioenergy with Carbon Capture and Storage, have been heavily relied upon in IPCC models to keep temperature below 1.5–2°C degrees.
-Whether this is realistic—or not—is for policymakers, economists, politicians, and civil society to assess, in addition to scientists
+- The IPCC released its Special Report on 1.5°C in September 2018, focusing attention on the feasibility of achieving this temperature goal.
+Carbon removal technologies are heavily relied upon in IPCC models to keep temperature below 1.5–2°C degrees.
+Whether this is realistic—or not—is for policymakers, economists, politicians, and civil society to assess, in addition to scientists.

 - The UNFCCC’s “Facilitative Dialogue” is scheduled to take place during the 24th meeting of its Conference of the Parties COP24 in December 2018.
 In the lead-up to this dialogue, governments will be urged to increase their efforts to reduce carbon emissions.